JerilynFranz/python-gen-tries/README.md

 and token match only at the character level, it is agnostic as to the types of tokens used to key it and thus far more general purpose.

-It requires only that the indexed tokens be hashable (this means that the have
+It requires only that the indexed tokens be hashable (this means that they have
 \_\_eq\_\_ and \_\_hash\_\_ methods).
 This is verified at runtime using the `gentrie.Hashable` protocol.

 Tokens in a key do NOT have to all be the same type as long as they